Shumokh1/sm-webdev-NLP-task4/README.md

 ## Description

-This repository contains a web application that allows users to convert spoken words into text using the Web Speech API.
+Task4 week3: create a web application that allows users to convert spoken words into text using the Web Speech API.
 The transcribed text is displayed on the webpage and saved to a MySQL database.

 ## Features